Wingie/datt/docs/technology/peer-content-discovery.md

 * List of all rendezvouz servers that it knows
 * List of all nodes connected to it

-Recursively traversing this list will provide a decent method of "exploring" the peers on the network.
+Recursively traversing this list will provide a decent method of "__exploring__" the peers on the network.

 so the architecture of such a network will look like this